QuintinShaw/dddd.sh/README.md

 ## License

-This script is released under the MIT license, and you are free to use, modify, and distribute [LICENSE](https://github.com/QuintinShaw/dddd.sh/blob/main/LICENSE).
+This script is released under the MIT [LICENSE](https://github.com/QuintinShaw/dddd.sh/blob/main/LICENSE), and you are free to use, modify, and distribute.